Ray-B-Ouamba/COMMERCIAL-CALCULATOR/README.md

 # COMMERCIAL-CALCULATOR
-to facilitate a broad range of mathematical and financial computations essential for successful operations, well-informed choices, and overall business
+to facilitate a broad range of mathematical and financial computations essential for successful operations, well-informed choices, and overall business success.

 **PROJECT LINK:**  https://ray-b-ouamba.github.io/COMMERCIAL-CALCULATOR/